faster-cpython/tools/README.md

 -------------

 For the full data, see [dxpstats.txt](./dxpstats.txt).
-The average of the percentages comes down to this:
+The average of the percentages there comes down to this:
 ```
 LOAD_FAST            --> LOAD_FAST              6.08%
 STORE_FAST           --> LOAD_FAST              4.47%